thegetty/artistryinbronze/content/foreword.md

   - first_name: Timothy
     last_name: Potts
     title: Director
-    affiliation: The J. Paul Getty Museum
+    affiliation: J. Paul Getty Museum
   - first_name: Tim
     last_name: Whalen
     title: Director
-    affiliation: The Getty Conservation Institute
+    affiliation: Getty Conservation Institute
 contributor_byline: bottom
 ---

 The Getty has long been committed to the appreciation, study, and conservation of ancient bronzes.
 Much like Cicero and others who valued these works for their history, beauty, and craftsmanship, J. Paul Getty himself greatly admired bronze sculpture.
 Among the early purchases that pleased him most were statuettes of gods and heroes.
 When he passed away in 1976, he was negotiating for the purchase of the rare life-size image of a victorious athlete that has come to be known as the Getty Bronze.
-Subsequently acquired by the museum that bears J. Paul Getty’s name, that statue was the inspiration for the award-winning international loan exhibition *Power and Pathos: Bronze Sculpture of the Hellenistic World*, a project that brought together an exceptional group of ancient bronzes of the fourth to first century BC from around the world.
+Subsequently acquired by the museum that bears J. Paul Getty’s name, that statue was the inspiration for the award-winning international loan exhibition *Power and Pathos: Bronze Sculpture of the Hellenistic World*, a project that brought together an exceptional group of ancient bronzes from around the world.
 The exhibition opened at Palazzo Strozzi in Florence in spring 2015, was seen by more than 165,000 people at the Getty Center in the summer and autumn of that year, and closed at the National Gallery of Art in Washington, DC, in spring 2016.

 The exhibition’s run in Los Angeles provided the backdrop for the XIX International Congress on Ancient Bronzes, which the J. Paul Getty Museum and the Getty Conservation Institute were pleased to cohost in October 2015.
 Over the course of five days, archaeologists, art historians, curators, conservators, and scientists presented the papers published here addressing the diverse aspects involved in the production, reception, and conservation of bronzes of various kinds—not just sculpture—from many cultures and periods.